apache/www-site/content/licenses/contributor-agreements.md

 The ICLA an individual signs is not tied to any employer they may have, so we recommend that individuals use their personal email addresses in the contact details, rather than their @work addresses.

-The ASF publishes your _legal name_ unless you provide an alternative _display name_.
+The ASF publishes your _Full name_ unless you provide an alternative _Public name_.
-For example, if your full name is Andrew Bernard Charles Dickens, but you wish to be known as Andrew Dickens, enter the latter as your Display Name.
+For example, if your full name is Andrew Bernard Charles Dickens, but you wish to be known as Andrew Dickens, enter the latter as your Public Name.

-We do not publish your postal address.
+We do not publish your Residence Address or Country.

-If you are submitting an ICLA in response to an invitation from a PMC, be sure to identify the project via the form field "notify project".
+If you are submitting an ICLA in response to an invitation from a PMC or podling, be sure to identify the project via the form field "notify project".
 Also, choose a preferred ID that is not already in use.
 Apache IDs must start with an alphabetic character and contain at least two additional alphanumeric characters (no special characters).
 You can check for IDs in use [here](https://people.apache.org/committer-index.html).
+You can provide multiple preferred IDs in case your first choice is not available.

 ## Software License Grant  {#grants}